1936 Marquette Golden Avalanche football team: Creighton

-In the 1936 homecoming game for the Creighton Bluejays, the visiting Golden Avalanche did not score an offensive touchdown, but was able to secure a 7–6 victory to remain undefeated for the season.
-After a scoreless first, Creighton scored the first points of the game in the second quarter.
+On November 7, Marquette defeated Creighton, 7–6, before a homecoming crowd of 8,000 at Creighton Stadium in Omaha, Nebraska.
+Creighton scored the first points of the game in the second quarter.
 Frank Wilcox intercepted a Ray Buivid pass and returned it for a touchdown.
-Frank Jones then missed the extra point and the Bluejays took a 6–0 lead, which they retained through the fourth quarter.
-In the fourth, Arthur Guepe returned a Creighton punt 80-yards for an apparent touchdown only to be called back due to a Marquette offsides penalty.
-After failing to score on the ensuing drive and holding the Bluejays scoreless on their next possession, Guepe returned the next Creighton punt 75-yards for a game-tying touchdown.
-Ward Cuff then successfully converted the extra point and the Golden Avalanche took a 7–6 lead that they would not relinquish to remain undefeated.
+Frank Jones then missed the extra point, and the Bluejays held a 6–0 lead into the fourth quarter.
+In the fourth, Art Guepe returned a Creighton punt 80 yards for an apparent touchdown only to be called back due to a Marquette offsides penalty.
+After failing to score on the ensuing drive and holding the Bluejays scoreless on their next possession, Guepe returned the next Creighton punt 75 yards for a game-tying touchdown.
+Ward Cuff then successfully converted the extra point, and the Golden Avalanche won the game, 7–6, to remain undefeated.